interactivethings/catalog/docs/basics/get-started.md

-To get started with Catalog, you can either use the standalone version
+To get started with Catalog, you can either use the **standalone version** or the **npm module**.

 ## Standalone

-The standalone version of Catalog is completely free from dependencies.
+> The standalone version of Catalog is completely free from dependencies.
 All you need to get started is a single HTML document.

 ```code
 lang: html